 This course is an introduction to screen printing, including but not limited to image development, screen printing techniques, editioning and monotype screen printing.
 Historical and contemporary screen prints are studied.
 May be taken four times for credit.
-Credit transferable: CSU

 ART 36E PHOTO-BASED PRINTMAKING